FoundationQHub

 1. Document the crack.
 Photograph it with a ruler for scale.
 Mark the ends with pencil or tape with the date.

 2. Monitor for growth.
 Check the crack monthly.
 If it grows, tighten your inspection timeline.
+See how to monitor foundation cracks for a repeatable method of tracking width and movement over time.

 3. Get a professional inspection if the crack is: wider than 1/4 inch, horizontal, accompanied by displacement, or if you’re seeing multiple symptoms elsewhere in the home.